dev-natalia/ConfitecTest/README.md

 ### Introduction

-This API uses the Genius' API to get the 10 most played songs by an given artist.
+This API uses the Genius' API to get the 10 most played songs by a given artist.
 It was created for a job proposal test.

 ### Technologies
 - Python 3.6